You think you know everything about your home; then you open a drawer or a closet and find an absolute treasure, overlooked and almost forgotten.

 You think you know your hometown; then you stop in a small museum or art exhibit, and another dimension unveils its wonders.
 How much do you really know about the place you live?

-This week: A look at some local museums, compiled by members of the Gazette-Journal staff.
+This week: Archives, compiled by members of the Gazette-Journal staff.

 To view the rest of this article, you must log in.
 If you do not have an account with us, please subscribe here.